KelyMac/GoShip-Express-Demo/README.txt

 -----------------------------------------------------------------------------
-2023/07/27 update: organize the repository file format
+2023/07/27 update: manage and organize the repository file format